AMD-OSX/AMD_Vanilla/README.md

 ## Instructions

-Follow the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) for instruction on how to create the installer USB and setup the config file with these patches.
+Follow the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) for instructions on how to create the installer USB and setup the config file with these patches.

 ## Special Notes

-- Use the latest Release of OpenCore to avoid incompatibles.
+- Use the latest Release of OpenCore to avoid incompatibilities.
 Find the latest release [here](https://github.com/acidanthera/OpenCorePkg/releases/latest).

-- For support creating OpenCore config read the docs and visit [this](https://dortania.github.io/OpenCore-Install-Guide/) guide or the Discord server.
+- For support creating OpenCore config read the docs and visit [this](https://dortania.github.io/OpenCore-Install-Guide/) guide or the [Discord server](https://discord.gg/EfCYAJW).

 - For 15h_16h CPU family users on macOS Mojave: